briansunter/graph/site/content/pages/five-minute-journal.md

 25. How could carousels be spiced up so they are more exciting?

-26. What’s your favorite car that you’ve owned?

-27. What subjects should be taught in school but aren’t?

-28. What’s the biggest vehicle you’ve driven?

-29. What songs would be played on a loop in hell?

-30. What rule do you wish they would introduce into your favorite sport?

-31. What kind of challenges are you facing these days?

-32. What do you highly recommend to most people you meet?

-33. Do you think you have a pretty good work-life balance?
-Why or why not?

-34. What was the last thing you were really excited about?

-35. What’s your best “my coworkers are crazy” story?

-36. What does your perfect breakfast look like?

-37. What are some of your favorite holiday traditions that you did while growing up?

-38. If you could choose your dreams, what would you prefer to dream about?

-39. Would you ride in a zeppelin if given a chance?

-40. What’s something that was once important but is now becoming less and less relevant?

-41. What tells you the most about a person?

-42. When is the most interesting period in history?

-43. What is the best pair of shoes you have owned?

-44. What book had the most significant impact on you?

-45. Where’s your favorite place to nap?

-46. What is the best event you’ve attended?

-47. What do you buy way more of than most people?

-48. What do you rebel against?

-49. What well-known person does the most good for the world?

-50. What’s your favorite food combination?

 ## Logseq Templates

 I use [Logseq](https://logseq.com) to do my daily journaling.
 I  expand the template on my daily notes page.
 I use backlinks so I can link and reference my other writing.
-Roam includes several useful built-in features like a timer and word count

 ```
   - [[Morning Questions]] #daily